Journey - Holistic Physician

 I have learned from my study to date that Holistic Medicine is a very broad field and it is impossible for any one practitioner to master more than a few complementary modalities of treatment.
 Based on a combination of my personal interests, my intellectual strengths, scientific research to date, and the needs of the local community, I intend that the primary focus of my Holistic Practice will be a biochemical approach to common disabling conditions such as osteoarthritis, fibromyalgia, chronic fatigue syndrome, multiple sclerosis, chronic sinusitis, chronic prostatitis, hepatitis C, and cancer.
 I will prescribe a variety of herbs and dietary supplements along with therapeutic diets as part of a holistic approach to these conditions and others.

-ADDENDUM 7/3/17: The above is the essay I wrote as one of the requirements in 2003 for Board Certification in Holistic Medicine.
+ADDENDUM 7/3/17: The above is the essay I wrote in 2003 (with very minor tweaks to eliminate what are now inaccuracies) as one of the requirements in 2003 for Board Certification in Holistic Medicine.
 Since that time the Board Certification was renamed "Integrative Holistic Medicine."
 I continue to add content to my educational/informational website, such that there are now over 1000 pages of text in outline form.
 In 2015, I changed the name of the educational site to Dr Levy Health Info.

 Written October 1, 2003; Page Updated August 6, 2019